thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [rxi.github.io](https://rxi.github.io): by the aforementioned rxi, contains some explanations for how their tools work, as well as some other interesting algorithms.

+- [Choose a License](https://choosealicense.com/): a listing of licenses, their permissions, conditions and limitations, and a full template copy of each. it also explains what might happen if your repository doesn't have a license.

 ### changelog

 all dates are in dd/mm/yy format